isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-march.md

 ### <a name="questions"></a>Masz pytania?

-Jeśli masz dodatkowe pytania dotyczące tych ofert, sprawdź odpowiednie Yammer społeczności.
+Jeśli masz dodatkowe pytania dotyczące tych ofert, sprawdź swoje Yammer społeczności.

 ________________
-## <a name="changes-to-csp-customer-onboarding-requirements"></a><a name="16"></a>Zmiany wymagań dotyczących dołączania klientów do CSP
+## <a name="changes-to-csp-customer-onboarding-requirements"></a><a name="16"></a>Zmiany wymagań dotyczących dołączania klientów w usługach CSP

 ### <a name="categories"></a>Kategorie